 The legislative agenda, along with significant changes in domestic and international conditions, may lead to the emergence of other important issues, which would be of interest to the Senate and the House of Commons.
-For example, the evolution of the global and domestic public health crisis, trade developments, competitiveness, energy sector fluctuations and technological disruptions may merit assessments of their economic and fiscal impacts in fiscal year 2021-22.

-During fiscal year 2021-22, the PBO will closely monitor these developments.
-Should the preparation of additional reports require significant changes in the allocation of resources, the PBO will update the work plan.
+During fiscal year 2022-23, should the preparation of additional reports require significant changes in the allocation of resources, the PBO will update the work plan.